System Design Space

 Recommendations

-• Treat retrieval observability as first-class: hit@k, miss reasons, latency, and segmented quality.
+• Treat retrieval observability as first-class: hit rate, miss reasons, latency, and segmented quality.

-• Stabilize contracts: chunk schema, query filters, prompt slots, and client-facing response format.
+• Stabilize contracts: chunk structure, query filters, context blocks, and the client-facing response format.

-• Before model rollout, run shadow traffic and offline replay on a benchmark task set.
+• Before rolling out a new model, run both shadow traffic and historical replay on a benchmark task set.

 Common pitfalls